luaveco/trial-elastic/README.md

 ### Download and Install Docker Desktop

 1. Download Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
 2. Install Docker Desktop.
 It is not necessary to change anything in the installation.
 A system restart is required after installation.
-In case of a problem, you can contact Václav Janů.

 ### Verify Docker is Running